qiyfoundation/Qiy-Scheme/use-cases/UC06 Individual Starts Using Qiy Application.md

-# UC5 Individual Merges Qiy Nodes
+# UC06 Individual Starts Using Qiy Application

 # Abstract

-This document is the use case specification for use case [UC5 Individual Merges Qiy Nodes](UC5%20Individual%20Merges%20Qiy%20Nodes.md).
+This document is the use case specification for use case [UC06 Individual Starts Using Qiy Application](UC06%20Individual%20Starts%20Using%20Qiy%20Application.md).

 # Contents